 Although several oversight and control activities are performed, not all activities are formalized and documented properly throughout the year.
 In addition, where control activities are dependent on information used in a control, we have not always performed or documented controls to determine the completeness and accuracy of such information.
 We also did not always have controls in place to monitor control activities and identify control deficiencies.
-To remediate the identified material weaknesses we have taken, and continue to take, various actions including, among other things: (i) hiring additional qualified accounting and financial reporting personnel, (ii) further developing and documenting our risk assessment matrix and scoping, to identify key processes and controls, (iii) further developing financial reporting; and (iv) conducting an assessment of accounting systems, and potential selection of a new accounting system in the future.
+To remediate the identified material weaknesses we have taken, and continue to take, various actions including, among other things: (i) hiring additional qualified accounting and financial reporting personnel, (ii) further developing and documenting our risk assessment matrix and scoping, to identify key processes and controls, (iii) further developing and implementing our formal policies, processes, and internal controls relating to our key processes, including financial reporting; and (iv) selecting a new accounting system that will be implemented in 2023 and that will improve the application controls over information technology and reduce the manual nature of execution of key controls throughout significant business processes.
 As we continue with the remediation of our material weaknesses, we may determine that additional or other measures may be necessary to address and remediate the material weaknesses, depending on the circumstances and the Company needs.
 We will not be able to fully remediate these material weaknesses until these steps have been completed and have been operating effectively for a sufficient period of time.
 We cannot assure you that we will be able to successfully remediate these material weaknesses or that other material weaknesses will not be discovered in the future.
 If we do not remediate these issues or if we fail to design and operate effective internal controls in the future, it could result in material misstatements in our financial statements and potentially require us to restate our financial statements which may result in the trading value of our ordinary shares being materially and adversely affected.

 Our management is required to assess the effectiveness of our internal controls over financial reporting on an annual basis pursuant to SOX 404(a).
 However, our independent registered public accounting firm was not required to attest to the effectiveness of our internal control over financial reporting and will not be so required for as long as we are an "emerging growth company" under the JOBS Act.
 We could be an "emerging growth company" until December 31, 2026 (the last day of our fiscal year following the fifth anniversary of our initial public offering in February 2021).
 The rules governing the standards that must be met for management to assess our internal control over financial reporting are complex and require significant documentation, testing and possible remediation.
 Our management may not be able to effectively and timely implement controls and procedures that adequately respond to the increased regulatory compliance and reporting requirements that are applicable to us as a U.S. public company and an assessment of the effectiveness of our internal control over financial reporting by an independent registered public accounting firm in accordance with the provisions of Section 404 could detect additional significant deficiencies or material weaknesses that our management's assessment might not.
-Undetected material weaknesses in our internal controls could lead to financial statement restatements, require us to incur the expense of remediation and investors may lose confidence in the accuracy and completeness of our financial reports which could cause the market price of our ordinary shares to decline and also restrict our future access to the capital markets.
+Undetected material weaknesses in our internal controls could lead to financial statement restatements and require us to incur the expense of remediation.
+Investors may lose confidence in the accuracy and completeness of our financial reports, which could cause the market price of our ordinary shares to decline and also restrict our future access to the capital markets.